kingzamzon/docs/docs/user-wallets/pkps/overview.md

 This threshold signing process ensures that the full private key is never reconstructed at any point, maintaining security while producing a signature with the PKP.

-### Programmability and Access Control
+### Programmability and Key Management

-A key feature of PKPs is their programmability.
-Each PKP can be authorized to execute specific [Lit Actions](../../sdk/serverless-signing/overview.md), which are JavaScript scripts that define the conditions and logic for key usage.
-This programmability allows for things like access control, where the use of a PKP can be gated by various on-chain conditions like token ownership, or off-chain conditions such as OAuth verification.
-Additionally, because a Lit Action is just a JavaScript script, you have a lot of flexibility on what your Lit Action does and how it makes use of the PKP.
+A key feature of PKPs is their programmability through [Lit Actions](../../sdk/serverless-signing/overview.md), which are JavaScript scripts that define the conditions and logic for key usage.
+This programmability enables several advanced capabilities such as:

+- **Transaction Automation:** PKPs can be programmed to automatically sign and execute transactions based on various conditions, streamlining complex on-chain operations.
+- **Conditional Signatures:** Implement custom logic for when and how a PKP can sign transactions, based on various on-chain and off-chain factors.
+**- Off-chain Data Attestation:** Use PKPs to cryptographically sign and attest to off-chain data, allowing for the secure integration of real-world information into blockchain systems.
+- **Sophisticated Permission Systems:** Define granular and context aware permissions for key usage, allowing for fine-tuned control over who can use the PKP, and under what circumstances.

+The flexibility of Lit Actions, being JavaScript-based, allows you to create complex and tailored solutions for managing and utilizing PKPs for you application.

 ### Interoperability and Upgradability

 PKPs are designed with interoperability in mind, capable of interacting with various blockchains and Web3 protocols.
-This makes them suitable for cross-chain operations and interoperability solutions.
-Furthermore, the logic associated with PKPs (in the form of Lit Actions) can be updated without changing the key pair itself, allowing for evolving functionality while maintaining a consistent blockchain identity.
+This makes them suitable for executing cross-chain operations and implementing [chain abstraction](https://blockworks.co/news/definitive-guide-chain-abstraction).
+Furthermore, the logic associated with PKPs (in the form of Lit Actions) can be updated without changing the key pair itself, allowing for evolving functionality.

-By leveraging these features, PKPs enable developers to create sophisticated, secure, and user-friendly blockchain applications with programmable, non-custodial key management.
+By leveraging these features, PKPs enable you to create sophisticated, secure, and user-friendly blockchain applications with programmable, non-custodial key management.
 This approach opens up new possibilities for decentralized applications, automated transactions, and complex on-chain logic execution.

-## Key Features

-- **Distributed Security**: No single point of failure in key management.
-- **Programmable Logic**: Automate on-chain actions with custom logic.
-- **Flexible Access Control**: Implement sophisticated access rules for key usage.
-- **Non-Custodial**: Users maintain control over their assets without managing private keys directly.

 ## Use Cases